 Flockworks relies on the leadership and creative initiative of local artists to undertake meaningful projects in the community.
 Flockworks provides an organizational framework that makes efforts like Art@OddFellows, the Alleyway Art Project, Mendocino Stone Soup and The Children’s Banner Project possible.
 Such projects have been led by volunteer artists and are undertaken in partnership with schools, teachers, organizations or other community leaders.
 Such Artist-led Initiatives have been supported by Flockworks with space, materials, ideas and process/ organizational consultation.
 Some projects, like mural making, secure funding for Artist time.
 We recognize that extensive, in-depth initiatives often require more dedicated time and focus than is possible on a volunteer basis.
 We are committed to finding ways to financially support Community Artists undertaking in-depth creative work in the community through fundraising, grants and other funding approaches.

-Joanna Wiggington - An active member of Mendocino Coast community for more than 40 years, She was a midwife and then an educational leader/teacher.
+Joanna Wigginton - In COVID 2020, Joanna leads the Creating Learning Team for our Art@School /Art-For-Children Initiative.
+An active member of Mendocino Coast community for more than 40 years, Joanna was a midwife and an educational leader/teacher.
 Since retiring, her own art finally became a focus, yet her passion for teaching and working with children continues.
-She's participated in and curated community exhibits, and offered workshops and open studio time for others.
-Currently, she leads two projects: Little Free Libraries for All and the Community Bridges Initiative.
+She's curated community exhibits, and offered workshops and open studio for others and led community projects: Little Free Libraries for All and the Community Bridges Initiative.
+Joanna volunteers her time and talents!

-Janet Self - Our Executive Director, is also our longest running Community Artist.
-Her first initiative was founding Flockworks as a nonprofit to foster community arts and creativity.
-Janet led the Art@OddFellows series in Mendocino for 11 years, which had 135 exhibits that included thousands of local artists, including youth and children and hosted 14,000 visitors annually.
-She's also spearheaded the Children's Banner Project since 2008 taking creativity out into the community with murals, classroom projects and special events.
-Her most recent project is The Ocean Upwelling Initiative which focuses on our coastal ecosystem engaging youth through art, science and activism.
+Janet Self - Our Executive Director, is our original Community Artist Leader: her first initiative was founding a nonprofit to foster community arts and creativity.
+After 14 years, COVID 2020 put plans to retire on hold as she is now supporting the Art@School /Art-For-Children Initiative !
+Janet led the Art@OddFellows series in Mendocino for 12 years, with 135 exhibits that included thousands of local artists, including youth and children and hosted 14,000 visitors annually.
+She spearheaded the Children's Banner Project taking creativity out into the community with murals, classroom projects and special events.
+The Ocean Upwelling focused on our coastal ecosystem and ways to engage youth through art, science and activism in partnership with the Noyo Center for Marine Science.
+She has been a mentor, advisor and ally to other Community Artists, Exhibit leaders, and youth interns.
+Janet is a volunteer.

-Lia Wilson - Lia is heading up The Alleyway Art Project.
-It's an ambitious plan to connect local artists with sponsoring organizations and businesses to bring glorious public art to the alleyways and overlooked spaces of Fort Bragg, CA. Lia is a jeweler with a passion for public art.
+Lia Wilson (2017-2019) - Lia initiated The Alleyway Art Project, to bring more public art to the alleyways and overlooked spaces of Fort Bragg, CA. The Project incubated under Flockworks for 2 years and then spun off under the fiscal sponsorship Arts Council of Mendocino County.
+Lia is a jeweler with a passion for public art.
+She volunteers her time in making Alleyway Art happen.

 What is a Flockworks Community Artist?